FKSkinnerLab/CA1_Minimal_Model_Hetero/README.md

   gen_SFA_tensor.py - generates the spike frequency adaptation data and stores it in adaptation_across_4.npy and adaptation_across_4_ratio.npy

+  histogrammer_BN.py - pulls out data from .npy tensors and plots histograms of a,b,d,kLow value prevalence within models with Broad (B) or Narrow (N) selections of SFA, PIR or Rheobase

+  histogrammer_HML.py - pulls out data from .npy tensors and plots histograms of a,b,d,kLow value prevalence within models with Low (L), Medium (M) or High (H) selections of SFA, PIR or Rheobase

 ## Folder 2: Network_Sims
   Contains code that simulates heterogeneous E-I networks adapted from Ferguson (2017) paper using brian2, with pyramidal cell models from the generated model database (the aforementioned .npy files); calculates and stores various output including power (FFT), plots of output for voltages, IPSCs, EPSCs, etc.
   FILES